magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 derived key)

 (TODO: reduce the number of round-trip stalls here, I've added too many)

+Each side is in the "connecting" state (which encompasses both making connection attempts and having an established connection) starting with the receipt of a `please-dilate` message and a local `w.dilate()` call.
+The Leader remains in that state until it abandons the connection and sends a `reconnect` message, at which point it remains in the "flushing" state until the Follower's `ok` message is received.
+The Follower remains in "connecting" until it receives `reconnect`, then it stays in "dropping" until it finishes halting all outstanding connections, after which it sends `ok` and switches back to "connecting".

 "Connection hints" are type/address/port records that tell the other side of likely targets for L2 connections.
 Both sides will try to determine their